-10. Continuous Quality Improvement (CQI)
+11. Continuous Quality Improvement (CQI)

 - a.
 Purpose and Framework: The purpose of Continuous Quality Improvement (CQI) is to promote learning, creativity and innovation in order to strengthen practice and improve outcomes for families engaged in home visiting services.
 CQI activities will be designed around home visiting teams' practices, to utilize program data, and to improve the program's quality and outcomes over time.
 CQI is prospective and inherently encourages testing new strategies that may not always produce desired results.
 Integrating CQI into regular practice may require the Contractor to assess overall organizational culture for quality.
 DCYF will not monitor the Contractor for CQI outcomes but rather for progress on implementing the CQI Activities as outlined in this Section 10. - b.
 Training and Technical Assistance: The Contractor shall participate in ongoing training and technical assistance associated with CQI.
 DCYF-specified contractors providing this training and technical assistance include Start Early and DOH who will also support the Contractor with data collection and measurement, quality improvement methodologies, implementing PDSA (Plan Do Study Act) cycles, topic specific CQI tools and resources, and the CQI Toolkit. - c.
-CQI Structure: The Contractor shall implement the following CQI Structure during the entire contract term: - (1) Focus CQI activities on one of the following topics: - (a) Family Engagement and Retention; - (b) Staff engagement and retention (Team Support and Well-Being);

-- (c) Caregiver Mental Health; - (d) Or other topic areas approved by DCYF - (2) Establish an internal CQI staff team to oversee, support, and implement CQI activities to assess program processes and outcomes; the CQI Team members are expected to participate in regular CQI team meetings, CQI webinars, and CQI project activities. - d.
+CQI Structure: The Contractor shall implement the following CQI Structure during the entire contract term: - (1) Focus CQI activities on one of the following topics: - (a) Caregiver Mental Health; - (b) Family Engagement and Retention; or - (c) Or other topic areas approved by DCYF - (2) Establish an internal CQI staff team to oversee, support, and implement CQI activities to assess program processes and outcomes; the CQI Team members are expected to participate in regular CQI team meetings, CQI webinars, and CQI project activities. - d.
 CQI Activities: The Contractor shall participate in the following CQI Activities throughout the contract term: - (1) Participate in monthly CQI calls/webinars to share information and learn from peers.
-The aim is to sustain collaboration and peer support related to improving practice and program implementation; - (2) Conduct and track data ongoing rapid cycle PDSA tests and ramps, at least monthly, to test, adapt, and implement changes and reflect on that data; - (3) Report on CQI Activities and Reflections to DCYF through existing deliverables Monthly Enrollment Reports and Quarterly Progress Reports; DCYF will share these with Start Early WA and DOH for review and feedback to the Contractor; - (a) As part of ongoing quarterly progress reports, the contractor will share details about their ongoing PDSA testing, data collected, reflections, and any adaptations. - (b) Contractors experiencing Minimum Active Enrollment Caseload below 85% of the Maximum Service Capacity, as defined in Section 6 (c) of this statement of work, will report monthly via the Monthly Enrollment Report on CQI activities, including PDSA tests, data and reflections, to address understanding and improving their Active Enrollment Caseload. - (5) Create a plan for sustaining gains made through CQI activities.
+The aim is to sustain collaboration and peer support related to improving practice and program implementation; - (2) Conduct rapid cycle PDSA tests and ramps, at least monthly, to test, adapt, and implement changes in their local settings; - (3) Track data relevant to PDSA tests and CQI activities and reflect on that data; - (4) Report on CQI Progress to DCYF through existing deliverables Monthly Enrollment Reports and Quarterly Progress Reports; DCYF will share these with Start Early WA and DOH for review and feedback to the Contractor; - (a) As part of ongoing quarterly progress reports, the contractor will share details about their monthly PDSA testing, data collected, reflections, and any adaptations. - (b) Contractors experiencing Minimum Active Enrollment Caseload below 85% of the Maximum Service Capacity, as defined in Section 6 (c) of this statement of work, will report monthly via the Monthly Enrollment Report on CQI activities, including PDSA tests, data and reflections, to address understanding and improving their Active Enrollment Caseload. - (5) Create a plan for sustaining gains made through CQI activities.

-11. Technical Assistance
+12. Technical Assistance